-The agenda should account for details like introduction, lunch, snack and bathroom breaks.
-A rule of thumb is to secure two 2-hour slots for high-focused work in one day, and have everything else planned in between.
+The agenda should account for details like introduction, lunch, snacks, and bathroom breaks.
+A rule of thumb is to secure two 2-hour slots for high-focused work in one day and have everything else planned in between.

 3. Limit the number of participants

 Workshops are most efficient with five to six participants.
 From our side, there’s usually a business development representative, a technical director, and a lead designer.
 From the client’s side, it really depends on what the project is about.